Project Archive

 Dodds-SetOpenCV).
 Place all of your materials in this

 directory, and create an index.html file.
-In this index.html
+(Our goal is to

 file, create a table like the one below filled in with brief information